oasp/oasp4js/README.md

 ```
 git config --global url."https://".insteadOf git://
 ```
-and to rerund npm install command.
+and to rerun npm install command.

 <a name="howToChangeTomcatsPortInConfigJson"></a>